POP-UP FORM - FEARLESS HOMESCHOOL

 Step 2 – Use simple but effective resources WHEN YOUR CHILD IS READY

-I know there are all those programs claiming to Teach your Baby to Read! etc, but they’re not realistic.
+I know there are all those programs claiming to Teach Your Baby to Read! etc, but they’re not realistic.
 The National Curriculum isn’t much better, drilling reading skills at a young age.

 Instead, wait until your child is interested and is making progress.
 If you begin and your child is struggling with the basics, simply put it off for a few months.
 When they’re ready they’ll fly through it, so there’s no point forcing it early and making it harder than it needs to be.